At Interfaith Scotland, we have extensive experience of providing engaging and interactive training to a wide range of audiences.

 - Cultural ideas related to death and dying, sickness and disability

-Through discussion of different case studies, we’ll consider: why some people ignore or deny the disadvantages that others experience; how to respond to misunderstandings or offence; and the impact of our inner narratives on our interactions.
+Through discussion of different case studies, we consider: why some people ignore or deny the discrimination that others experience; how to respond to misunderstandings or offence; and the impact of our inner narratives on our interactions.

 - Which aspects of diversity are protected by law and why?